15. Blood sugar, estrogen and hormonal balance

 There are various reasons why people don't sleep well, but one major reason is related to stress and cortisol.
 Normally cortisol is highest in the morning, and goes down during the day until it's lowest point when we go to bed.
 Under high stress cortisol may remain high until the evening, preventing sleep.

 in addition to taking supplements for sleep, it's important to look at the diet, lifestyle and the overall hormonal picture to get to the root cause of the problem.
-Is insomnia caused by cortisol dysregulation, anxiety, nero-transmitter imbalance or something else.
+Is insomnia caused by cortisol deregulation, anxiety, neurotransmitter imbalance or something else.
 And depending on what is causing insomnia some supplements are going to work and others wont.